hyperonecom/h1-cli/docs/replica.md

 ## h1 replica tag delete

-Delete a tag of replica
+Delete a tag of Replica

 ### Syntax